suman2025-kiit/quananon/README.md

 #Use the following code for model testing:
 $ python tQMLTKSAM_test.py model-name

+here model name will be 'back_system_tQMTKLSAM_Model'

+#For running the overall functionality as shown in Figure 5 and Figure 6, of our manuscript, you have to run

+$ python tQMLTKSAM_test.py model-name

-here model name will be
+here model name will be 'tQMTKLSAM_Model'